Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems

-{\bf (i) Repro samples method versus ABC and GFI methods.} Both the GFI and repro samples approach highlight the matching of equation $\*y_{obs} = G(\btheta, \*u^*)$ and the fact that when $\*u^*$ matches or is close to $\*u^{rel}$, the solution of $\btheta$ from the equation is equal or close to the true $\btheta_0$.
+Both the GFI and repro samples approach highlight the matching of equation $\*y_{obs} = G(\btheta, \*u^*)$ and the fact that when $\*u^*$ matches or is close to $\*u^{rel}$, the solution of $\btheta$ from the equation is equal or close to the true $\btheta_0$.
 The difference lies in that the GFI approach compares each single copy of artificial sample $\*y^* = G(\btheta, \*u^*)$ with the single copy of the observed $\*y_{obs}$, so does the ABC method.
-In the Monte-Carlo implementation of the repro samples method (e.g., Algorithm 1), however, we compare the single copy of the observed $\*y_{obs}$ with multiple copies of $\*y^s = G(\btheta, \*u^s)$ (or, more accurately, the realized $T(\btheta, \*u^{rel})$ with multiple copies of $T(\btheta, \*u^s)$'s), for $\*u^s \in {\cal V}$, where ${\cal V}$ is the collection of many copies of $\*u^s$.
-By comparing observed sample $\*y_{obs}$ (or realized $\*u^{rel}$) with many copies of artificially generated $\*y^s = G(\btheta, \*u^s)$ (or $\*u^s \in {\cal V}$), it allows us to use a confidence level $\alpha$ to calibrate the uncertainty thus side-step the difficult issue in both GFI and ABC methods on how to appropriately preset the threshold $\epsilon$.
-Furthermore, the use of the nuclear mapping adds much flexibility to the repro samples method.
+In the Monte-Carlo implementation of the repro samples method (e.g., using Algorithm~\ref{alg:Ag} in Section~\ref{sec:guide}), however, we compare the single copy of the observed $\*y_{obs}$ with multiple copies of $\*y^s = G(\btheta, \*u^s)$ (or, more accurately, the realized $T(\btheta, \*u^{rel})$ with multiple copies of $T(\btheta, \*u^s)$'s), for $\*u^s \in {\mathcal V}$, where ${\mathcal V}$ is the collection of many copies of $\*u^s$.
+By comparing observed sample $\*y_{obs}$ (or realized $\*u^{rel}$) with many copies of artificially generated $\*y^s = G(\btheta, \*u^s)$ (or $\*u^s \in {\mathcal V}$), it allows us to use a confidence level $1 - \alpha$ to calibrate the uncertainty thus side-step the difficult issue in both GFI and ABC methods on how to appropriately preset the threshold $\epsilon$.
+Furthermore, the use of the nuclear mapping function adds much flexibility to the repro samples method.